IBM-Bluemix-Docs/java/spring-metrics.md

 ### Configuring metrics in Spring Boot 1
 {: #spring-metrics-boot1}

 The `/metrics` endpoint of the Spring Boot Actuator is enabled by default in Spring Boot 1, but is considered “sensitive” and requires authorization.
 For some environments, securing the metrics endpoint might be the right answer, but authorizing each request to the metrics endpoint introduces too much latency for automated checking with Kubernetes.

-Disable the sensitive attribute of the metrics endpoint to remove the authorization requirement by adding the following to application.properties:
+Disable the sensitive attribute of the metrics endpoint to remove the authorization requirement by adding the following to `application.properties`:
 ```properties
 endpoints.metrics.sensitive=false
 ```
 {: codeblock}

-This enables the default Spring Boot 1 metrics support, which produces output that looks something like this:
+Now the default Spring Boot 1 metrics support is enabled, which produces the following output:
 ```
 $ curl -s localhost:8080/metrics | jq .
 {